 Wes’s natural style and ability to capture unique moments in his photography was something I admired, so as soon as I got engaged I messaged him to arrange a meeting.
 He visited our home and showed us a portfolio of stunning albums and made us feel at ease.
 From that moment Wes was always available to answer any questions we had and give us advice on timings which helped the day go perfectly.

-During the wedding reception Wes made use of the venue.
+During our 30 James Street wedding reception, our photographer, Wes made full use of the venue and took pictures of things we didn’t even see or knew about.
 There are many locations within the hotel for those looking to take formal photographs, especially the Carpathia Champagne Bar & Restaurant that offers breathtaking views over Liverpool and make for stunning photographs in your wedding album.

 Remember your wedding day is about you as a couple, so enjoy every second of the build-up to the wedding.
 When the big day arrives, take a step back and enjoy every moment of the day.
 Your love for each other as a couple will shine through so don’t stress about the small stuff.

-Following our wedding at 30 James street Liverpool, we had a 3-week road trip Honeymoon around America in a Mustang visiting San Francisco, Yosemite, Carmel, Monterey, LA, San Diego and Vegas!
+Following our 30 James street wedding, we had a 3-week road trip Honeymoon around America in a Mustang visiting San Francisco, Yosemite, Carmel, Monterey, LA, San Diego and Vegas!
 An unbelievable experience and an unforgettable Honeymoon!

-There are so many great pictures from our 30 James Street Liverpool wedding, we love them all! but the one that stands out is of us walking across the Liverpool Dock Road holding hands and stopping traffic; Wes really does capture ‘the moment in between the moments.’
+There are so many great pictures from our 30 James Street wedding, we love them all! but the one that stands out is of us walking across the Liverpool Dock Road holding hands and stopping traffic; Wes really does capture ‘the moments in between the moments.’

 We recommend Wes to everyone, he is so passionate about his work and this is truly reflected in the moments he captured on our wedding day.
 Looking through our album takes us back to our wedding day and all the emotions come flooding back – this is absolutely priceless and a unique talent you won’t find in many photographers.